sfreed141/vct/README.md

 In general, the main steps in the rendering pipeline are generating a voxelized representation of the scene, creating a filtered representation of light from the voxels and light sources, and finally shading the scene.

+Screenshots are included at the bottom of the README.

 ## References
 * [Interactive Indirect Illumination Using Voxel Cone Tracing](https://research.nvidia.com/publication/interactive-indirect-illumination-using-voxel-cone-tracing)
 * [OpenGL Insights: Octree-Based Sparse Voxelization Using the GPU Hardware Rasterizer](https://www.seas.upenn.edu/~pcozzi/OpenGLInsights/OpenGLInsights-SparseVoxelization.pdf)